Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 Does ProductPlan offer discounts?

-ProductPlan has stated they offer discounts for non-profit and start-ups and to get the number, you'd need to contact sales.
+ProductPlan has stated they offer discounts for non-profits and start-ups and to get the number, you'd need to contact sales.

-This is new, as in 2023 they did not offer any.
+This is quite fresh, as in 2023, they did not offer any.

 ProductPlan pricing calculator

-ProductPlan's exact pricing depends on the size of your team and the features you need.
+ProductPlan's exact pricing depends on the custom quote that they give you based on the size of your team and the features you need.

-Here are some pricing examples to help you understand what it will cost you.
-We also included a comparison with Featurebase, an alternative to ProductPlan.
+However, here are some pricing examples to help you understand what it would cost you with their previous pricing.
+I also included a comparison with Featurebase (👋 that's us), a modern alternative to ProductPlan.

 1. Scenario: You’re an early-stage startup with 3 editors

 Say you’re a smaller startup that's looking to set up a product roadmap to stay organized and manage ideas effectively.
-You need different filters and a Slack integration for notifying the team about the changes on roadmaps.
+You need different filters and a Slack integration to notify the team about the changes on roadmaps.

 You'll likely go with the Basic plan, as you're on a budget and can sacrifice some more advanced features.
-It costs $39/editor/month.
+It costs $49/editor/month.

 Here's a table comparison for 3 editors in ProductPlan vs an equal plan from a competitor: